Ferlab-Ste-Justine/openstack-kubernetes-cluster/README.md

 The module takes the following variables as input:

 - namespace: A string to namespace all the vm names (ie, `<vm name>-<namespace>`).
 If this variable is omitted, a namespace suffix will not be added.
 - masters_count: The number of masters to provision.
-If greater than 1, a load balancer will also be provisioned.
 - masters_flavor_id: The id of the flavor the masters will have.
 - masters_security_groups: List of security groups to assign to the masters.
 Defaults to `["default"]`
 - workers_count: The number of workers to provision.
 - workers_flavor_id: The id of the flavor the workers will have.
 - workers_security_groups: List of security groups to assign to the workers.
 Defaults to `["default"]`
 - load_balancer_flavor_id: The id of the flavor the load balancer will have.
+If you do not wish to provision a load balancer, leave this value at its blank default.
 - load_balancer_security_groups: List of security groups to assign to the load balancer.
 Defaults to `["default"]`
 - image_id: ID of the image to use to provision all vms
 - network_name: Name of the network to connect all vms to